himjl/hobj/readme.md

 # Paper
 This codebase originally accompanied the 2023 paper ["How well do rudimentary plasticity rules predict adult visual object learning?"](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011713).

-Since that point, this codebase has been refactored and streamlined, introducing breaking changes to the API.
-However, to see the codebase that reflects its content at the time of publication, check out the `v1` tag.
+Since then, this codebase has been refactored and streamlined, introducing breaking changes to the API.
+To see the codebase that reflects its contents at the time of publication, check out the `v1` tag.